DIAGNijmegen/website-content/content/pages/vacancies/PROMETHEUS.md

 You will be appointed for four years as a PhD candidate with the standard salary and secondary conditions for PhD candidates in the Netherlands.
 The research should result in publications, leading up to a PhD thesis.

 ## 📩 To Apply
-Please submit a motivation letter; CV; your MSc thesis, prior publications or another representative work sample; and the contact details of two references through the following link: https://lnkd.in/ewKCW26z
+Please submit a motivation letter; CV; your MSc thesis, prior publications or another representative work sample; and the contact details of two references through [this link](https://www.careersatradboudumc.com/vacancies/phd-candidate-multimodal-and-agentic-ai-for-precision-prostate-cancer-care-nijmegen-380490).

 Application deadline: 1 October 2026
 Preferred starting date: 1 November 2026